Own-Data-Privateer/hoardy-web/README.md

 - they only archive a subset of the public web, and only what can be reached with `HTTP` `GET` requests,
 - a website you might want archived might be banned by the Wayback Machine,
 - or the website might ban Wayback Machine's crawler instead,
-- and they appear to remove/hide already archived data when threatened by policy makers and/or lawsuits.
+- and they appear to remove/hide already archived data when a host owner's requests it and under political pressure.

 (On that latter point, you should probably go and [donate to the Internet Archive](https://archive.org/donate) to help them fight it.)